 An exclusive interview with Santa’s reindeer team reveals the agile marketing secrets that have made him so recognizable and successful.

-Santa Claus has one of the most memorable and beloved brands in the world.
+Why are we talking about Santa Claus in terms of agile marketing secrets?
+Santa has one of the most memorable and beloved brands in the world.
 He has persisted through economic recessions, depressions and wars, outsmarted phonies (think the Grinch) and endured philosophical adversaries.
 He is more than just a cultural icon; he is a marketing genius.

 Santa is recognized the world over, even in areas where Christmas is not celebrated.
 His image has been appropriated in countless advertisements, movies, television programs, magazines, holiday cards, shopping malls, and even on mainstream media news outlets.